ohollmen/router66/README.md

 You should consider what activating means and when to activate routing in the light of following questions:

-- Should I hide navigation before stating routing if there is some time consuming initialization activities done for the app (loading data, initializing UI, computational activities)
+- Should I hide navigation before stating routing if there is some time consuming initialization activities done for the app (loading data, initializing UI, computational activities) ?
 - Should I load some initial data into SPA runtime that app (and thus meaningful routing) depends on or just speeds up application by loading this (shared?) data later?
-- Before starting routing, should I put up a iconic symbol
+- Before starting routing, should I put up a iconic symbol or notify impatient, "eager-to-navigate" user some other way ?

 ## Action properties

 These properties appear as parameters of `router.add(path, hdlr)` method or are used as member names in in objects of action array in call form `router.add(array_of_actions)`.

-- path - URL path to route (e.g. "#/adm/remove")
+- **path** - URL path to route (e.g. "#/adm/remove")
-- hdlr - Event Handler callback for action (called at routing event)
+- **hdlr** - Event Handler callback for action (called at routing event)
-- name - Optional name for the action (3rd param, not directly used by router).
+- **name** - Optional name for the action (3rd param, not directly used by router).
 May be useful for generating navigational HTML elements through which routing often happens (this would happen outside this routing toolkit).

 You can also use action nodes that have custom properties with names that do not overlap with router built-in